Ma Xingrui: Xinjiang

-In December 2021, Ma was appointed as the secretary of the Xinjiang Uygur Autonomous Regional Committee of the Chinese Communist Party.
+In December 2021, Ma was appointed the Chinese Communist Party Committee Secretary of the Xinjiang Uygur Autonomous Region.
+During his first tour of Ürümqi, he called on to modernize Xinjiang's supply chains and improve the international business environment.
+In January 2022, during the local two sessions meeting in Xinjiang, Ma called for upholding ethnic unity and guiding "religions to adapt to China’s socialist society".
 Since his accession to the post, Xinjiang has seen relative normalization in some aspects, such as turnstiles between residential areas being removed and two-day breaks in weekends for public officials being restored.
 In October 2022, Ma was elected as a member of the CCP Politburo.